What does Alonzo mean?

-Alonzo \a-lon-zo, al(o)-nzo\ as a boys' name is pronounced a-LON-zoh.
-It is of Spanish and Italian origin.
-Variant of Alphonse (Old German) "ready for battle".
-This form is more popular than Alfonso, perhaps due to the fame of basketball celebrity Alonzo Mourning.
+Alonzo [alon-zo] as a boys' name is pronounced a-LON-zoh.
+It is of Old German origin, and the meaning of Alonzo is "ready for battle".
+Italian and Spanish variant of Alphonse.
+This form is more popular than Alfonso, perhaps due to basketball celebrity Alonzo Mourning.

 1 feminine form: Alanza.Creative forms:

 (male) Alunzo, ..